Credits and costs

 English Proficiency — The language of instruction at Penn State is English.
 With some exceptions, international applicants must take and submit scores for the Test of English as a Foreign Language (TOEFL) or International English Language Testing System (IELTS).
 Minimum test scores and exceptions are found in the English Proficiency section on the Graduate School's "Requirements for Graduate Admission" page.
 Visit the TOEFL website for testing information.
 Penn State's institutional code is 2660.

-References (3) — You will need to initiate the process through the online application by entering names, email addresses, and mailing addresses of three professional contacts.
+References (2) — You will need to initiate the process through the online application by entering names, email addresses, and mailing addresses of two professional contacts.
 Upon submission of your application, an email will be sent to each contact requesting they complete a brief online recommendation regarding your commitment for success in an online program.
 Please inform all recommenders that they must submit the form in order for your application to be complete.

 Résumé — Upload your résumé to the online application.

-Three program-specific questions — Please submit your responses with your application.
+Program-specific questions — Please submit your responses with your application.

 Start Your Application